-Registered nurses, who are also CLCs or IBCLCs, can earn advanced certification in lactation management.
+Registered nurses, who are also CLCs or IBCLCs, can earn advanced certification in lactation management by completing 92 hours of advanced level education.
 The Advanced Nurse Lactation Consultant possesses the insight, knowledge, and skills essential to the development and implementation of management strategies for complex problems related to breastfeeding and human lactation.

 Obtaining the ANLC credential is a way of demonstrating your knowledge, abilities, attitudes and skills in lactation practice and management to the public and to employers.
 ANLCs have demonstrated competence in:

 - Knowledge of breastfeeding and human lactation management

 - Application of the lactation consultant process in the development of lactation management strategies and care plans in the clinical setting

 - Integration of a variety of approaches to the plan of care for breastfeeding and human lactation including:

 - Kleinman’s Approach to Cultural Competency